den-materials/api-intro/readme.md

 That is a tremendous amount of stuff.
 In the first couple of weeks we learned how to style a semantically structured HTML site with the ability to manipulate the DOM.
 Now, we're going to turn toward the back end.

-We will talk later about the difference between synchronous and asynchronous program execution?
-For now, let's describe them:
+We will talk later about the difference between synchronous and asynchronous program execution.
+For now, let's describe them briefly:

 - **Synchronous/Blocking**: each line of code finishes before moving on to the next line of code